 - i.
 Issues a charter application information packet or request for proposals (RFP) that: - a) States any chartering priorities the authorizer may have established; - b) Articulates comprehensive application questions to elicit the information needed for rigorous evaluation of applicants' plans and capacities; and - c) Provides clear guidance and requirements regarding application content and format, while explaining evaluation criteria. - ii.
 Welcomes proposals from first-time charter applicants as well as existing school operators/replicators, while appropriately distinguishing between the two kinds of applicants in proposal requirements and evaluation criteria. - iii.
 Encourages expansion and replication of charter schools that demonstrate academic success, financial viability, organizational health, and capacity for growth. - iv.
-Is open to considering diverse educational philosophies and approaches, and expresses a commitment to serve students with diverse needs.
+Considers diverse educational philosophies and approaches. - v.
+Requires applicants to demonstrate capacity to serve students with diverse needs, such as students with disabilities or learning exceptionalities and English learners.